open-make/airtrack-doc-website/predrill.md

 ## Predrill short sides {pagestep}

-The short sides need predrills to be connected with the top plate and one of the short sides needs predrills for the pressure relief valve and incoming air tubes.
+The short sides need pilot holes to be connected with the top plate and one of the short sides needs pilot holes for the pressure relief valve and incoming air tubes.

 - Use a [2mm plexiglas drill](tools.yml#2mmdrill){qty: 1,cat:tool} on both short side plates for the upwards pointing thin edge which will be connected with the top plate (depth: 15mm).